 Bluetooth wireless technology is built-in.
-It has Bluetooth power class 2 which operates in the globally available 2.4 GHz radio frequency band, ensuring fast and secure communications up to a range of 10 metres.
+It has Bluetooth power class 2, using maximum 2 dBm radio link, which operates in the globally available 2.4 GHz radio frequency band, ensuring fast and secure communications up to a range of 10 metres.
 Note: In the few countries where the use of Bluetooth wireless technology is not allowed, the Bluetooth function will be disabled.
+In countries only allowing 0 dBm is allowed, the output power will be limited accordingly.